RThiessen/redditbots/DeleteCommentBot/README.md

-#This bot allows you to delete all your reddit comments below a threshold at once.
+#This bot allows you to delete all your reddit comments below a variable threshold at once.
 #Paste in your ID, secret, and refresh token.